Understand why rice and beans is better than famous diets, including for weight loss - News

 slimming

-Rice and beans are not only a balanced and nutritious option, they can also be used as a weight loss strategy.
+Rice and beans are not just a balanced and nutritious option; can also be used as a weight loss strategy.

 “The caloric value of rice and beans, when combined, is quite suitable for a larger meal, such as lunch or dinner, and is rich in fiber, because beans have a lot of fiber”, informs the specialist.

-Vanderli also warns that “Brazilians started to gain weight from the moment they took the rice and beans off their plate.
-The increase in obesity rates are linked to a family budget survey, which shows a lower consumption of beans and rice by the population.”
+Vanderli also notes that “Brazilians started to gain weight from the moment they took the rice and beans off their plate.
+The increase in obesity rates are linked to the family budget survey, which shows a lower consumption of beans and rice by the population”.

 One British Journal of Nutrition studypublished this year, also evaluated, based on a systematic review, what may have motivated the increase in global rates of overweight in children.

-The researchers found that the growth was “due to intense advertising practices, low price of high-calorie foods and increased consumption power – children and adolescents have immediate access to ultra-processed foods in snack bars and fast-food outlets close to their homes and schools.”
+The researchers found that the growth was “due to intense advertising practices, low prices of high-calorie foods, and increased consumption power—children and teenagers have immediate access to ultra-processed foods in snack bars and fast-food outlets near their homes and school”.

 The results show that all age groups may be, increasingly, removing rice and beans from the plate.